Last updated on January 1st, 2023 at 05:50 pm

 The 500-Rep Navy Seal Burpee Challenge

-I’ve spoken previously of my own 500-rep burpee workouts, but this is nothing in comparison to what you’re about to see.
+I’ve spoken previously of my own 500-rep burpee workouts, but this is nothing compared to what you’re about to see.

 I simply performed standard burpees.